folkertleistra/cmc-final-project/README.md

 ### Please Note:
 - The program will not work without your own Twitch API credentials see (https://dev.twitch.tv/docs/api/)
+- Make sure to add these credentials into a json file called: credentials.json
 - get_top_streams.py has a potential risk.
-For better safety and error handling, write all new collected data to seperate files, instead of appending to one data file.
+For better safety and error handling, write all new collected data to separate files, instead of appending to one data file.